ChristophSchranz/Octoprint-PrePrintService/README.md

 ### 1. Install the Plugin

-Install via the bundled [Plugin Manager](http://docs.octoprint.org/en/master/bundledplugins/pluginmanager.html) or manually using this URL on the Printer-Controller
+Install the PrePrint Server plugin via the bundled [Plugin Manager](http://docs.octoprint.org/en/master/bundledplugins/pluginmanager.html) or manually using this URL on the Printer-Controller

     pip install "https://github.com/christophschranz/OctoPrint-PrePrintService/archive/master.zip"

-When opening octoprint, you see that everything worked, if there stands `Using PrePrint Service` in the navigation bar.
+When opening octoprint, you see that everything worked, if you see the label `Using PrePrint Service` in the navigation bar.
 ![OctoPrint_navbar](https://github.com/ChristophSchranz/Octoprint-PrePrintService/blob/master/extras/OctoPrint_navbar.png)